bombino/jquery-tree-select/README.md

 ... and transforms it into a select box that just shows (none), Category 1, and Category 2.
 Then when you click on Category 1, a new select box pops up showing Subcategory 1 and Subcategory 2.

 There is no configuration.
-Just give your <select> a class="multitier" and you are good to go.
+Just give your select tag a class="multitier" and you are good to go.

 Note:  after releasing this, I then found this project, which seems to be a much more complete version of what I was trying to do: